Superman: Doomed: Publication history

-Synopsis
+Plot

 Superman has received news that Doomsday has destroyed an island and disappeared without a trace.
 According to Superman's scientific ally, Dr. Shay Veritas, Doomsday can enter and exit the Phantom Zone at will.
 Doomsday's blood now contains a virus that incinerates anything within a hundred yards, which means Superman is the only one who can survive a direct confrontation with it.
 In a Justice League meeting in how to confront Doomsday, Lex Luthor informs them Doomsday is absorbing the life-force of his victims in order to become powerful enough to defeat Superman.
 Luthor suggests Superman should leave Earth and hopefully Doomsday will leave Earth as well.
 Superman agrees, but not before giving Batman a key to the Fortress of Solitude.
 Superman confronts Doomsday in outer space.
 The battle ends in Smallville, where Superman rips Doomsday in half.
 To prevent Doomsday's toxin from spreading across the world, Superman inhales it all from Doomsday's corpse and falls unconscious.

 The Justice League arrives to assist Superman but he flies off and goes to sleep in a forest in Alaska alongside Krypto.
 As soon as he awakens, Superman watches a group of hunters kill a wolf.
 In a fit of rage, Superman knocks the hunters unconscious.
 He later attempts to enter the Fortress of Solitude but its security systems no longer recognize his DNA.
 After seeing grey spikes grow on his knuckles, Clark returns to Metropolis.
 Meanwhile, Steel (John Henry Irons) meets with Sam Lane, who has become a U.S. Senator.
 Both discuss Superman's current condition and the possibility of bringing him to the S.T.E.E.L. facility, a complex meant to hold dangerous criminals.

 Later at his apartment, Clark slowly undergoes a mutation that transforms him into a Doomsday-like creature, with grey rock-like skin and red eyes.
 Wonder Woman and Batman talk about Superman's condition and realize the mutation can be controlled through sheer force of will.
 Diana visits Clark to make sure he is alright, but Clark becomes aggressive towards her, as the virus is beginning to affect his mind.
 Diana urges Clark to fight the virus' influence and informs him about Batman finding that Clark can keep the virus' effects in check using his willpower.
 Clark returns to normal but laments the fact his inner beast is still waiting to get out.

 As Superman turns himself in to the authorities; Batman, Wonder Woman, Steel, and Krypto travel to the Phantom Zone to find out who or what released Doomsday and find a cure.
 There, they come across Xa-Du, the Zone's first prisoner, who reveals that he released Doomsday from its prison.
 With the help of the Ghost Soldier, the heroes capture Xa-Du with Wonder Woman's lasso and return to Earth.